akankshyakar/Horizon/README.md

-# Horizon - a Kinect for Windows game.
+# Horizon - a Kinect for Windows game

 Horizon is a game about avoiding the obstacles of an alien planet while finding resources for your mission.
 Current version is an early alpha.